It’s the end of the month and your bills just arrived, but that’s ok. Your pest control business is doing well, and you have nothing to worry about.

 After you’ve set up your email campaign in a deployment platform, like Service Autopilot, all that’s left to do is send!

-When you use Service Autopilot, you can set up workflows that allow you to easily send your pest control clients a wide variety of emails based on their actions.
 You can even set it up to stop sending emails after they’ve converted to your desired Call To Action.

 Step 8: Set Up Tracking

 See the effectiveness of your emails by tracking your open and click-through rates.

 Tracking your email campaigns tells you all about your campaign’s level of success.

 By the way, Service Autopilot also tracks all of this information.

 Your email campaign statistics will help you maximize your emails’ potential.

 For instance, if you have a high unopen rate, you can run tests to try to find out why (such as testing different subject lines).